OpenLLM-France/Lit-Claire/hf_files/Claire-Falcon-7B-0.1/README.md

 This work was performed using HPC resources from GENCI–IDRIS (Grant 2023-AD011014561).

-Claire-7B-0.1 was created by members of LINAGORA Labs (in alphabetical order): Ismaïl Harrando, Julie Hunter, Jean-Pierre Lorré, Jérôme Louradour, Michel-Marie Maudet, Virgile Rennard, Guokan Shang.
+Claire-7B-0.1 was created by members of LINAGORA Labs and OpenLLM-France (in alphabetical order): Ismaïl Harrando, Julie Hunter, Jean-Pierre Lorré, Jérôme Louradour, Michel-Marie Maudet, Virgile Rennard, Guokan Shang.

 Special thanks to partners from the OpenLLM-France community, especially Christophe Cerisara (LORIA), Pierre-Carl Langlais and Anastasia Stasenko (OpSci), and Pierre Colombo, for valuable advice.

 ## Contact